LuisThiamNye/ButteryTaskbar2/README.md

 - Scroll at the bottom edge of the primary monitor to open the Start menu (optional).
 - Tray icon for accessing the settings menu, which also shows available software updates.
 - Enable or disable functionality with the shortcut: `Ctrl` + `Win` + `F11` (optional, disabled by default).
+- Option to automatically enable/disable Windows taskbar auto-hide when disabling Buttery Taskbar.

 ## Installation

 The program is provided as a single executable and no installer.
 [Download it here](https://github.com/LuisThiamNye/ButteryTaskbar2/releases/) and just run the program.

-**Make sure to set the taskbar to auto-hide in Windows Settings** (otherwise you'll end up with a large unusable gap).

 If you want it to run at log-in, I recommend creating an entry in Task Scheduler.
 There are plenty of instructions online for how to make a program run at log-in with Task Scheduler.